Efforts to stem the Deepwater Horizon oil spill: Short term efforts

 On May 29, BP moved to the Lower Marine Riser Package (LMRP) Cap Containment System by removing the damaged riser from the top of the blowout preventer and covering the pipe by the cap which connects it to a riser.
 The cap was attached on June 3, and the system began to capture the leaking oil.
 On June 6, the CEO of BP Tony Hayward, stated that the amount captured was "probably the vast majority of the oil."
 However, Ira Leifer, a member of the Flow Rate Technical Group (FRTG), claimed that more oil was escaping than before the riser was cut and the cap containment system was placed.

 On June 16, a second containment system connected directly to the blowout preventer became operational carrying oil and gas through a subsea manifold to the Q4000 service vessel with a processing capacity for about 5000 oilbbl of oil per day.
 Oil and gas are both burned on Q4000 in a clean-burning system.

 As Discoverer Enterprises processing capacity was insufficient, drillship Discoverer Clear Leader and the floating production, storage and offloading (FPSO) vessel Helix Producer 1 were added, offloading oil with tankers Evi Knutsen, and Juanita.
 Each tanker has a total capacity of 750000 oilbbl.
 In addition, FPSO Seillean, and well testing vessel Toisa Pisces would process oil.
 They are offloaded by shuttle tanker Loch Rannoch.

 On July 5, BP announced that its one-day oil recovery effort accounted for 24980 oilbbl of oil, and the flaring off of 57.1 e6cuft of natural gas.
 The total oil collection to date for the spill was estimated at 657300 oilbbl.
 The government's estimates suggested the cap and other equipment were capturing less than half of the oil leaking from the sea floor as of late June.

-On July 10, robots removed the containment cap to replace it with a better-fitting cap ("Top Hat Number 10"); this meant all of the leaking oil would escape until the new cap was in place.
+On July 10, robots removed the containment cap to replace it with an improved cap ("Top Hat Number 10"); this meant all of the leaking oil would escape until the new cap was in place.
 A broken pipe was taken out on July 11 and replaced with a flange spool resembling a pipe, on top of which the new cap was located.
 The well integrity test was scheduled to take place after the installation of a three-ram capping stack over the lower marine riser package of the Deepwater Horizon semi-submersible rig on July 13.
 On July 14, BP announced that the test would be delayed under Allen's orders; oil continued to flow into the Gulf.